InvestEngine review – is it the cheapest investment platform?

 Is InvestEngine any good?

 Overall InvestEngine* is an innovative new entrant into the DIY investment market.
-By attempting to bring the best features from a number of existing market incumbents (i.e no platform fee on DIY portfolios, no exit fees, managed portfolios) while adding some new innovative features (such as one-click rebalancing) InvestEngine will gain traction with new and experienced investors.
+By attempting to bring the best features from a number of existing market incumbents (i.e no platform fee on DIY portfolios, no exit fees, managed portfolios) while adding some new innovative features (such as one-click rebalancing and auto-invest via its savings plans) InvestEngine will gain traction with new and experienced investors.
 Its low-cost approach will add much-needed competition for established robo-advice propositions such as Nutmeg as well as established DIY investment platforms like Hargreaves Lansdown.

-It's not perfect, lacking ethical portfolio options and no access to a pension wrapper and no direct share dealing but with these all planned in the future it remains an interesting platform.
+It's not perfect, lacking ethical portfolio options and no access to a Junior or Lifetime ISA, but with some of these planned in the future, it remains an interesting platform.
 Whether you invest or not the ability to explore its portfolios, simply by registering, will win it fans.